A commercial and cultural hub

-The city of Ambanja is a commercial and cultural hub in a heavily agricultural region of over 200,000 inhabitants.
+The city of Ambanja is a trade and cultural hub in a heavily agricultural region of over 200,000 inhabitants.
 Its population is estimated at just over 30,000.

-It is here that the Honey Company harvests Mimosa honey.
+It is here that the Compagnie du miel harvest Mimosa honey.

-Indeed, this is a privileged region of Madagascar where the tropical climate allows for a minimum livelihood: rice, coffee, cocoa, and vanilla cultivation, as well as zebu breeding, although these incomes unfortunately do not always benefit the population.
+Indeed, this is a privileged region of Madagascar where the tropical climate allows for a subsistence level with: rice, coffee, cocoa, and vanilla cultivation, as well as zebu breeding, although the population these income do not always benefit from these gift of nature .

 A protected area

-Anjozorobe is an urban municipality in the Analamanga region in the province of Antananarivo.
+Anjozorobe is an urban commune in the Analamanga region in the province of Antananarivo.

 It is located 90 kilometers from the capital of Madagascar and is situated on the right bank of the Mananara River, a tributary of the Betsiboka River, the largest navigable river in Madagascar.